uccser/cs-field-guide/text/chapters/en-coding-error-control.md

 Add up all the multiplied numbers to obtain the *sum* If the last digit of the sum is a 0, the number was entered correctly.

-{panel hint}
+{panel type="curiosity" summary="Working out a checksum in your head"}

-A quick way to add up a checksum that can be done in your head with some practice is to separate the numbers to be multiplied by 3, add them up, and then multiply by 3.
+For 13-digit barcodes, a quick way to add up a checksum that can be done in your head (with some practice) is to separate the numbers to be multiplied by 3, add them up, and then multiply by 3.
 For the example above (9300675032247) the two groups are 9+0+6+5+3+2+7 = 32 and 3+0+7+0+2+4= 16.
 So we add 32 + 16x3, which gives the total of 80 including the check digit.

+To make it even easier, for each of the additions you only need to note the last digit, as the other digits will never affect the final result.
+For example, the first addition above begins with 9+0+6, so you can say that it adds up to 5 (rather than 15) and still get the same result.
+The next digit (5) takes the sum to 0, and so on.
+This also means that you can group digits that add to 10 (like 1 and 9, or 5 and 5), and ignore them.
+For exam  ple, in the second group, 3+0+7 at the start adds up to 0, and the only sum that counts is 2+4, giving 6 as the total.

+Finally, even the multiplication will be ok if you just take the last digit.
+In the example above, that means we end up working out 6x3 giving 8 (not 18); the original was 16x3 giving 48, but it's only the final 8 digit that matters.

+All these shortcuts can make it very easy to track the sum in your head.
-{panel hint end}
+{panel end}

-{teacher}
+{panel type="teacher-note" summary="Checking compared with calculating"}

-Good students should be able to recognise the relationship between the two algorithms.
+Good students should be able to recognise the relationship between the two algorithms (calculating the number compared with adding all 13 digits to do a check).
 Because the 13th digit is in an odd numbered position, it is multiplied by 1 in the second algorithm before being added to the total.
 It was also effectively multiplied by 1 before being added to the total in the first algorithm.
 Because the check digit was chosen so that the last digit of the sum would be 0, it makes sense that a number in the second algorithm was correctly entered its sum also ends in 0.

-{teacher end}
+{panel end}

 {comment}